projectcalico/calico/docs/source/ubuntu-opens-install.rst

        sudo service neutron-dhcp-agent restart

-   For OpenStack Liberty or later, stop the Neutron DHCP agent, as Calico will install and use its own DHCP agent (as part of the following ``calico-compute`` step):
+   For OpenStack Liberty and later, install the Calico DHCP agent (which uses etcd, allowing it to scale to higher numbers of hosts) and disable the Neutron-provided one:

    ::

        sudo service neutron-dhcp-agent stop
+       echo manual | sudo tee /etc/init/neutron-dhcp-agent.override
+       sudo apt-get install calico-dhcp-agent

 7. Install the ``calico-compute`` package: